AdilhanKaikenov/java-black-belt/src/main/java/com/epam/adilkhan/multithreading/README.md

 **CountDownLatch**
 CountDownLatch is a synchronizer that allows any number of threads to wait until a certain number of operations have completed.
 The CountDownLatch constructor must be passed the number of operations that must complete in order for the threads to continue their work.

+**Exchanger**
+Exchanger is a synchronizer that allows data exchange between two threads, ensuring that both threads receive information from each other at the same time.